tylerrleee/AR-Surgical-Guidance-Platform/README.md

 This is a real-time augmented reality (AR) system developed as a HackMIT project to enable remote surgical experts to assist on-site medics via live vision, voice, and spatial tracking.
 The system uses XREAL glasses (or similar AR headset), a Raspberry Pi to stream video, a local socket streaming camera feed (Auduicam or equivalent), microphone input, and remote UI & data server components.
 It aims to bring advanced environmental understanding and medical-grade precision to surgical guidance, combining live AR overlays, spatial tracking, and low latency communication.

+# Initial Implementation

+<a href="https://github.com/tylerrleee/hackmit" target=_blank> First Prototype at HackMIT </a>

+We pivoted to this repo's architecture, specifically connecting our API endpoints using Ngrok, for demo purposes.
+Also, we were ran into the problem of trying to deploying the playform, our server using MongoDB, frontend on Vercel and backend on Replit.

 ## Demo Video
 <a href="https://youtu.be/wmv5JAN-Vyw" target=_blank> DEMO @ HackMIT </a>